ETHZ-RobotX/SuperMegaBot/docs/core-software/HowToRunSoftware.md

 # You should see the robot model in Rviz
 ```

-> You might need to restart the base if the robot does not respond to the teleop control
+You might need to restart the base if the robot does not respond to the teleop control
+{: .smb-info }

 In order to control the SMB with the joystick, you should keep presing the L1 button while driving and use the left stick to control the robot.

 ### Autonomous Mode
->If you want to switch between modes make sure that you killed the other process.
+If you want to switch between modes make sure that you killed the other process.
+{: .smb-info }

 ```bash
 # In the terminal of SSH